BBB rating A+

 Shipping Requirements & Costs for Kennels

 Keep your pet safe while on the road or in the air with a proper kennel.
-This company cares about the safety of your pet and for that reason, Jerry does not accept kennels NOT held together by nuts and bolts.
+Our pet courier cares about the safety of your pet and for that reason, Jerry does not accept kennels NOT held together by nuts and bolts.
 Kennels must have solid tops with no doors or openings on top.
 For international travel, ventilation on all 4 sides of a kennel is essential for your pet’s well-being, as are bowls for food and water that are attached to the inside of the door.